 - August 2017: Overcharging small businesses

-- February 2018: Federal Reserve restricts size
+- February 2018: Federal Reserve restricts the size

 - February 2018: Sued over discrimination against black and Latino borrowers